June 19th is officially National Watch Day and World Sauntering Day.

 The Act created the Metropolitan Police of London and replaced the previous unorganized systems that were in place.
 It became the first known modern police force.

-Louis IV was crowned king of West Francia on this day.
+936 AD Louis IV was crowned king of West Francia.

 France was divided into separate parts during the medieval ages, and King Louis IV was made king of the western part of the Frankish Empire.
 His coronation took place in Laon, France.